JuliaRobotics/Caesar.jl/docs/src/concepts/using_manifolds.md

 ## Why Manifolds.jl

-There is much to be said about how and why Manifolds.jl is the right decision for building a factor graph solver ecosystems.
+There is much to be said about how and why Manifolds.jl is the right decision for building a next-gen factor graph solver.
 We believe the future will show that mathematicians are way ahead of the curve, and that adopting a manifold approach will pretty much be the only way to develop the required mathematical operations in Caesar.jl for the forseable future.

 ### Are Manifolds Difficult?
 No.